It’s in the way that you fuse it

 Join us, and together we will rule the galaxy

 Bringing all this back to ThreatConnect, I’m not going to insult your intelligence (pun intended) by suggesting threat intel becomes padawan’s play in our platform.
 But what it will do is give intel padawans the tools they need to become jedi and help turn jedi into jedi masters.
 It even has something for those of you who are little too short to be a Stormtrooper and can’t seem to hit your target.
-So, don a bathrobe, grab a flashlight, sign up for a free ThreatConnect account, and become a guardian of peace in the galaxy!
+So, don a bathrobe, grab a flashlight, and become a guardian of peace in the galaxy!

 Oh – and I’m not sure how to tell you to get a shirt.
 Maybe contact your local ThreatConnect rep, drop by our booth at a conference, or try hitting us up @ThreatConnect on the Twitters.